 The mean annual temperature is 15.7°C; the monthly average in January is 9.3°C and in July, 24.3°C. Seasonal average temperatures range from 9.7°C in winter to 13.9°C in spring, 22.7°C in summer and 16.6°C in autumn.
 Average monthly sea temperatures between spring and autumn range as follows: April 19°C; May 20.2°C; June 24.1°C; July 26.8°C; August 27.3°C; September 25.5°C; October 23.1°C (warm enough to swim!).

-SOME HISTORY.
 Its strategic position on the ancient trade routes of the Mediterranean has played a fundamental role in the history of Elba.
 Legends tell of the landing of the Argonauts.
-"Ilva" for the ancient Ligurians, "Aethalia" for the Greeks, the island's iron-ore laid the fortune of the Etruscan civilisation, and the mildness of the climate saw the Romans arrive for thermal baths.
-In the Middle Ages came the Longobard invasion, raids by the Saracens and rule under the Sea Republic of Pisa; the island has lived under the seigniory of the Appiani and the Medici families and, in the modern era, has been the interest of several European powers, each leaving traces of their dominion.
+“Ilva” for the ancient Ligurians, “Aethalia” for the Greeks, the island’s iron-ore laid the fortune of the Etruscan civilisation, and the mildness of the climate saw the Romans arrive for thermal baths.
+In the Middle Ages came the Longobard invasion, raids by the Saracens and rule under the Maritime Republic of Pisa; the island has lived under the Appiani and the Medici families and, in the modern era, has been the interest of several European powers, each leaving traces of their dominion.
 Indelible are the marks left by the Medici on Portoferraio (once called Cosmopoli after Cosimo de Medici) and the Spanish, who built the Fortress San Giacomo and Focardo Fort in Porto Azzurro.
-Finally, Napoleon, who established his quartier generale in Portoferraio, renewing the culture of the island with the French influence of his residences, military architecture and the theatre.
+Finally, Napoleon, who established his general headquarters in Portoferraio, renewing the culture of the island with the French influence of his residences, military architecture and the theatre.